sweetie-bot-project/sweetie_bot_rt_control/motion/sweetie_bot_robot_model/README.md

 # SweetieBot robot model service plugin

-This packages contain `robot_model` service which provides access to URDF robot model and semantic robot description (crude analog of MoveIt!
+This packages contain `robot_model` service which provides access to URDF robot model and semantic robot description (some analog of MoveIt!
 SRDF).
-It specifies joint ordering rules in full pose messages, the list of registered kinematic chains (resources), the list of joints in each chain.
-Another components use this plugin to extract information about kinematic chains and joints groups which are present in system.
+It provides to another components information about joint ordering, joints groups (kinematic chains) and possible contacts.
 This package is part of [Sweetie Bot project](http://sweetiebot.net).
 See complete specification [here (Rus)](https://gitlab.com/sweetie-bot/sweetie_doc/wikis/plugin-robotmodel).

+**Joint groups**.
+Joints are grouped in joint groups.
+Each group is a kinematic chain which contains all joints between first and last link.
+One joint can not be shared between to joint group.
+Each group has unique index, which specifies its position in full robot pose.

+**Joint ordering**.
+Joints are ordered according to joints groups and then according to their order in kinematic chain which corresponds to th group.

+**Contacts**.
+Contacts are modeled as set of fixed points.
+Robot model access to these sets.
+Points coordinates represented in robot segments frames.
+Currently contacts are not binded to any specific robot segment, so they can be viewed simply as named points sets.

+**Robot description**.
+Plugin provides access to URDF robot description and KDL models of kinematic chains.

-Standard usage pattern: load plugin into aggregator component or GlobalService and use ServiceRequester in another component to get access to its operations.
+Standard usage pattern: load plugin into aggregator component or GlobalService and then use ServiceRequester in another component to get access to its operations.

+### Headers

+* `robot_model-simle.hpp` --- Service interface and Service Requester with simplified interface.
+* `robot_model.hpp` --- Service interface and Service Requester with full interface.
+Impose dependency on `kdl_typekit` if is loaded.

 ### Properties